Negative feedback: Biology

 Control of endocrine hormones by negative feedback.

 Some biological systems exhibit negative feedback such as the baroreflex in blood pressure regulation and erythropoiesis.
 Many biological processes (e.g., in the human anatomy) use negative feedback.
 Examples of this are numerous, from the regulating of body temperature, to the regulating of blood glucose levels.
 The disruption of feedback loops can lead to undesirable results: in the case of blood glucose levels, if negative feedback fails, the glucose levels in the blood may begin to rise dramatically, thus resulting in diabetes.

 For hormone secretion regulated by the negative feedback loop: when gland X releases hormone X, this stimulates target cells to release hormone Y. When there is an excess of hormone Y, gland X "senses" this and inhibits its release of hormone X. As shown in the figure, most endocrine hormones are controlled by a physiologic negative feedback inhibition loop, such as the glucocorticoids secreted by the adrenal cortex.
-The hypothalamus secretes corticotropin-releasing hormone (CRH), which directs the anterior pituitary gland to secrete adrenocorticotropic hormone (ACTH).
+The hypothalamus secretes corticotropin-releasing hormone, which directs the anterior pituitary gland to secrete adrenocorticotropic hormone (ACTH).
 In turn, ACTH directs the adrenal cortex to secrete glucocorticoids, such as cortisol.
 Glucocorticoids not only perform their respective functions throughout the body but also negatively affect the release of further stimulating secretions of both the hypothalamus and the pituitary gland, effectively reducing the output of glucocorticoids once a sufficient amount has been released.